nickyiliwang0000/h/style-guide.md

 * website NOT web site (weird to have these be opposite but these are the most common spellings for each ¯\_(ツ)_/¯)
 * JavaScript NOT Java Script
 * code-along NOT codealong or code along (like sing-along)
+* pseudo-element NOT pseudoelement or pseudo element
+* pseudo-class NOT pseudo selector or pseudo-selector
+* internet NOT Internet

 #### Markdown-specific conventions
 * new words like _this_